Alpen Wings ED HD 8×42 Compact Binoculars Review

 Warranty

-The Alpen binoculars also come with an Alpen Lifetime No-Fault Warranty which covers manufacturing defects, which are probably internal damage due to wrong assembly or mechanical failure due to the breakage of the component.
+The Alpen binoculars also come with an Alpen Lifetime No-Fault Warranty, which covers manufacturing defects, which are probably internal damage due to wrong assembly or mechanical failure due to the breakage of the component.
 However, the Alpen Lifetime No-Fault Warranty does not cover the damage caused to the product due to rough handling or dropping of the product.
-Neither does Alpen cover for defects like scratches on the lens because of improper cleaning methods, nor for the normal wear and tear the product undergoes over time.
+Neither does Alpen cover for defects like scratches on the lens because of improper cleaning methods nor the normal wear and tear the product undergoes over time.

 Nonetheless, it is always advisable for customers to ensure proper maintenance for maximum utility and satisfaction while using these binoculars over their lifetime.